Clarecraft

 Clarecraft was a company which produced fantasy figurines.
-Its most popular series was an officially licensed series of figurines based on the Discworld novels by Terry Pratchett.
+The most popular series made by the company were the officially licensed series that were based off of the Discworld novels by Terry Pratchett.
 The company was founded in 1980 by Bernard and Isobel Pearson, and acquired the rights to make Discworld figurines in 1990.
-In 1993, Clarecraft was purchased by Sally Couch and Trish Baker.
-It is one of the few large scale vendors of Discworld merchandise, along with Stephen Briggs, Paul Kidby, and the Discworld Emporium.
+In 1993, Sally Couch and Trish Baker purchased Clarecraft.
+It is one of the few large-scale vendors of Discworld merchandise, along with Stephen Briggs, Paul Kidby, and the Discworld Emporium.